 Buying a used car has to be an extremely cautious and smart move.
-The fact that the vehicle you will be purchasing was previously owned by someone else can put your mind in lots of questions marks.
+The fact that the vehicle you will be purchasing was previously owned by someone else can put your mind in many question marks.
 People often end up with a bad used car buying experience because of a lack of background knowledge and other desired information.
-It becomes easy to dupe such customers, especially if they are first-time buyers.
+It becomes easy to dupe such customers, especially first-time buyers.

 However, on the contrary, a smart buyer would always gather all the relevant information first when investing in a used car and save their hard-earned money.
-Most astute customers would prefer making their purchase from a reliable dealership rather than privately because they know that the vehicle they purchase from the dealership will be mechanically inspected and reconditioned and might also have additional warranties.
-So, if you have been planning to buy a used car lately, you should consider the following tips to get yourself the right car and a great deal –
+Most astute customers would prefer purchasing from a reliable dealership rather than privately because they know that the vehicle they purchase will be mechanically inspected and reconditioned and might also have additional warranties.
+So, if you have been planning to buy a used car lately, you should consider the following tips to get yourself the right vehicle and a great deal –

 Research Properly

-It is crucial to find the perfect car model and type to suit your needs.
-It will be foolish to visit the car lot without knowing what you want to buy.
-You cannot buy just anything without detailed research.
-So, go on evaluating your needs and then reading some consumer reports and customer reviews about the vehicle you are interested in buying.
-Considering your budget in hand, determine the dealerships in your locality that have the best pricing and value for the vehicle you desire to buy.
+Finding the perfect car model and type to suit your needs is crucial.
+Visiting the car lot without knowing what you want to buy will be foolish.
+You cannot believe just anything without detailed research.
+So, evaluate your needs and then read some consumer reports and customer reviews about the vehicle you are interested in buying.
+Considering your budget, determine the dealerships in your locality with the best pricing and value for the car you desire.

 Look at the Maintenance History

-Since you will direct a substantial amount of your investment towards buying a used car, you should always examine the vehicle’s maintenance history.
-Scan how well the previous owner(s) have taken care of the car- was there regular maintenance?
-Has the dealership done anything for reconditioning the car?
-You can get the complete record from the dealership itself and ensure that the vehicle you are investing in is in great condition.
+Since you will direct a substantial investment toward buying a used car, you should always examine the vehicle’s maintenance history.
+Scan how well the previous owner(s) have taken care of the vehicle- was there regular maintenance?
+Has the dealership done anything to recondition the vehicle?
+You can get the complete record from the dealership and ensure that the vehicle you invest in is in great condition.

 Be Wary of Cheap Pricing

-While researching for a used car, don’t fall for insanely low prices or on-the-spot discounts.
-First, research well for the average price of the car in the market and surf the internet properly.
-If you find the prices being offered to you unduly low, it is a warning sign.
-Either there is some mistake in quoted prices or the vehicle’s condition is not up to the mark.
+While researching for a used car, don’t fall for meager prices or on-the-spot discounts.
+First, study well for the average vehicle cost in the market and surf the internet properly.
+It is a warning sign if you find the prices being offered unduly low.
+Either there is some mistake in quoted prices, or the vehicle’s condition is not up to the mark.
 So, be alert and don’t believe anything and everything you see or hear until you have strong evidence supporting it.

 Take a Test Drive

-When you are done with shortlisting few cars, call the dealership and get a test drive scheduled to inspect the state of the car in person.
-Taking a test drive is important to ensure comfortable driving and riding of the car.
+When you are done shortlisting a a few cars, call the dealership and schedule a test drive to inspect the car’s state in person.
+Taking a test drive is important to ensure comfortable driving and riding the vehicle.
 Also, watch out for the aspects like smoothness, acceleration, brakes, engine, air conditioner, etc., and then make your final call.